Catalog -> Miscellaneous -> Spices

 Ground ginger is generally safe when consumed in normal food amounts.
 However, excessive consumption may lead to gastrointestinal discomfort, heartburn, and diarrhea.
 Avoid taking ginger supplements if you are pregnant, breastfeeding, or have a history of bleeding disorders, as ginger may increase the risk of bleeding.
 Always consult with a healthcare professional before using ginger, especially if you have specific health concerns or are taking medications.

-How much GINGER, GROUND to eat per day?
+How much ginger, ground to eat per day?

 The recommended daily intake of ground ginger is generally up to 1 gram, which is about half a teaspoon.
 However, individual tolerance may vary, and it's best to consult with a healthcare professional or nutritionist for personalized recommendations.